How to Get a New Car Title in Louisiana

 To apply for a new vehicle registration and title certificate at the same time, car owners must complete a Vehicle Application (Form DPSMV 1799) and submit the form in person at an OMV branch, or they may mail the application and all supporting documentation to the OMV headquarters in Baton Rouge.

-Note: Keep in mind that drivers must renew DMV vehicle registration materials during the vehicle’s registration renewal period, while drivers do not need to renew their title certificates.
+Nonetheless, it is important to keep in mind that drivers must renew DMV vehicle registration materials during the vehicle’s registration renewal period, while drivers do not need to renew their title certificates.

 Car Title Costs in Louisiana